Alan-CS/next-react-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## See the Live App at the URL below
+## See the Live App on Vercel at the URL below

-To learn more about Next.js, take a look at the following resources:

 - [Live URL](https://next-react-app-plum.vercel.app/) - learn about Next.js features and API.